codestergit/PushIOManager_iOS/README.md

 * **Redesigned In-app Backend**: For any new In-app implementation or upgrade to 6.39, we strongly recommend enabling the "Redesigned In-app Backend” feature both in the SDK and for your Account at Responsys.

 #### Add WebKit.Framework
 UIWebView is replaced with WKWebView in SDK 6.39.0.
-To use the inApp feature correctly, developer will need to add WebKit.framework in application.
+Please make sure to add WebKit.framework in your App target.

 ### 6.33.1 Using location API